xShinnRyuu/amazon-neptune-tools/neo4j-to-neptune/readme.md

 The utility requires two sets of parameters:

-1. Input from Neo4j — Provide one of the following:
+1. **Input method from Neo4j** — Provide one of the following:
-  - [Manual] A path to locally exported Neo4j CSV file(s) using the `--input` or `-i` flag.
+  - [Manual] A path to locally exported Neo4j CSV files using the `--input` or `-i` flag.
   - [Stream] A path to a `.env` file using the `--dotenv-file` or `-df` flag.
 This file must define the variables `NEO4J_URI`, `NEO4J_USERNAME`, and `NEO4J_PASSWORD`, corresponding to the Neo4j URI, username, and password.
   - [Stream] Directly specify the Neo4j URI, username, and password using the flags `--uri` or `-u`, `--username` or `-n`, and `--password` or `-pw`
-2. Output directory — The path to the local directory where the converted CSV files will be written.
+2. **Output directory** — The path to the local directory where the converted CSV files will be written.

 There are also optional parameters that allow you to specify node, relationship multi-valued property policies, turn on data type inferencing, or to use a configuration YAML file for more granular conversion manipulation.